devopsdays/devopsdays-web/content/events/2022-geneva/program/giovanni-galloro.md

 Speakers = ["giovanni-galloro"]
 +++

-We will see how to create and end to end CI/CD pipeline for a Java service using Tekton Pipelines, automate the pipeline execution at every commit with Tekton Triggers, effectively build container images from source code without a Dockerfile with Cloud Native buildpacks and monitor each step of the workflow with Tekton Dashboard.
+We will see how to create and end to end CI/CD pipeline for a Java service using Tekton Pipelines:

+- automate the pipeline execution at every commit with Tekton Triggers,
+- effectively build container images from source code without a Dockerfile with Cloud Native buildpacks
+- and monitor each step of the workflow with Tekton Dashboard.